 There is another pile of junked cars over in Joshua Tree known locally as the “Joshua Tree Car Wash”.

-Thanks to Daniel N. for car IDs.
+Thanks to my friend Mohave and Daniel N. for car IDs.